diasdm/action-versioned-sphinx-docs/README.md

 # Versioned Sphinx documentation action

-This version should do somethings in the future.
+This action should do somethings in the future.

 It doesn't do much now :)